abhriyaroy/WallR2.0/README.md

 ## Project Setup Notes
 - The google-services.json file has been purposely ignored by git due to security purposes.
-Please login to <a href="https://console.firebase.google.com/u/0/?gclid=CjwKCAjw__fnBRANEiwAuFxET6VRIbt1VaeN3D_DAYAU3rAwAC1uJGY1FaKZvmWSTe8bkiGe8lRAPBoCd0QQAvD_BwE">Firebase console</a> and create a new project and obtain your own google-services.json file and paste it at app/src/debug to set it up and running.<br> For more information, please refer the <a href="https://firebase.google.com/docs/android/setup">docs</a>.
+Please login to <a href="https://console.firebase.google.com/u/0/?gclid=CjwKCAjw__fnBRANEiwAuFxET6VRIbt1VaeN3D_DAYAU3rAwAC1uJGY1FaKZvmWSTe8bkiGe8lRAPBoCd0QQAvD_BwE">Firebase console</a> and create a new project and obtain your own google-services.json file and paste it at `app/src/debug` or `app/src/release` directory as per your build flavour to set it up and running.<br> For more information, please refer the <a href="https://firebase.google.com/docs/android/setup">docs</a>.

 ## Acclamations